spiros/nkua-health-data-science/docs/tutorial.md

     * Display the top 10 most common SNOMED concepts used in the dataset.
     * Display the bottom 10 less common SNOMED concepts used in the dataset.
     * Tip: For both of these tasks, you can use the pandas groupby() function.
+    * How many patients have been diagnosed with hypertension?